ClickCease

 • Spoon the turkey mixture onto lettuce leaves (such as Bibb or iceberg lettuce) and roll them up.

-Frequently asked questions about a healthy Prediabetes diet
+Frequently asked questions about a healthy prediabetes diet

 What foods are good for prediabetes?